iPhone XS vs. Note 9, LG V30 and OnePlus 6

-In addition to the iPhone XS Max and the more affordable iPhone XR, Apple unveiled its latest flagship iPhone XS phone today at a keynote event in Cupertino, Calif.
+In addition to the iPhone XS Max and the more affordable iPhone XR, Apple unveiled its latest flagship iPhone XS phone Wednesday at a keynote event in Cupertino, California.

-The new phone (pronounced "10-S", not "excess") features a 5.8-inch OLED HDR display, a faster and more effecient A12 Bionic chip and improved photos and video technology.
-Pre-orders start Friday and the phone goes on sale Sept.
+The new phone (pronounced "10-S", not "excess") features a 5.8-inch OLED HDR display, a faster and more efficient A12 Bionic chip along with improved photos and video technology.
+Preorders start Friday and the phone goes on sale Sept.
 21.

 To see how these premium phones compare, check out our spec chart below.